NehalH/Raisin/README.md

 Wondering why this compression tool is named "Raisin" ?

-Well, imagine a bunch of grapes sitting on your kitchen counter.
-They're plump, colorful, and bursting with flavor.
-Now, what happens when those grapes get a little too comfortable and decide to stick around a bit longer?
-They transform into raisins!

-Just like those grapes, our software has the magical power to shrink the size of your data.
-But fear not!
-We're not here to take away any of its nutritious goodness.
-Raisin works its compression magic while keeping every single bit intact and retrievable.
+Just like plump grapes transform into tiny raisins without loosing their nutrition, Raisin shrinks your data while preserving the real information.
+It's compression without compromise!

-So, think of Raisin as your data's personal nutritionist.
-It takes your files, gives them a little squeeze, and voilà!
+So, Raisin takes your files, gives them a little squeeze, and voilà!
 They become compact, travel-friendly, and ready to be stored or transmitted with ease.

 Next time you use Raisin, remember the grape-to-raisin transformation.
 It's a small change that makes a big difference!